MichaelRacz/image-service/README.md

 - **api**: RESTful API to submit a dockerfile
 - **dispatcher**: build the dockerfiles from the queue

 Building a docker image may take a while, that's why it happens async.
-A queue is  used to create backpressure and decouple the _api_ and the _dispatcher.
+A queue is  used to create backpressure and decouple the _api_ and the _dispatcher_.

 ## Setup